John98Zakaria/TimedGoogleForm/README.md

  6. Run the function open_closeAt

 # Note : Google doesn't allow the execution of scripts for an extended period of time
-Please Run the Script 5 minutes before openening and closing the exam
+Please Run the Script 5 minutes before opening and closing the exam